bordera-randy/bordera-randy/README.md

 ---

 I am a Microsoft Certified Trainer (MCT) currently in the Dallas-Fort Worth Metro area, USA.
 I travel quite a bit and split my time between being a digital nomad and enjoying Texas.
-Apart from teaching Microsoft Azure classes, I can be found consulting or providing DevOps automation at a medical company..
-My passion is to find ways to automate the day to day, and free myself and colleagues up for more important things.
+Apart from teaching Microsoft Azure classes, I can be found consulting or providing DevOps automation at a medical company.
+My passion is to find ways to automate the day-to-day, and free myself and colleagues up for more important things.
 I love to teach and travel.

 I am a seasoned professional and Military Veteran with 20+ years of IT management and technical support experience in various sectors.
 I have worked mostly with Managed Service Providers in the legal, financial, and energy vectors.
 I am currently diving into DevOps and Kubernetes to provide SaaS at a global software company.

 I was instilled with a drive to learn and to help others.
-I grandfather established the first computer program at the local community college where I grew up.
+My grandfather established the first computer program at the local community college where I grew up.
 I later was in the same program.
 I went on to join the U.S. Navy where I was an IT instructor among other things.
 More recently I have become a Microsoft Certified Trainer and specialize in Azure.

 When I am not diving down the rabbit hole that is IT, I like to explore nature and enjoy photography.
 If you are interested check out the Photography page [https:\\randybordeaux.com](https://randybordeaux.com/) for some of my photos.